Chief Financial Officers Act

 The Chief Financial Officers (CFO) Act of 1990 (Public Law 101–576) signed into law by President George H. W. Bush on November 15, 1990, is a United States federal law intended to improve the government's financial management, outlining standards of financial performance and disclosure.
 Among other measures, the Office of Management and Budget (OMB) was given greater authority over federal financial management.
 For each of 24 federal departments and agencies, the position of chief financial officer was created.
 In accordance with the CFO Act, each agency or department vests its financial management functions in its chief financial officer.
-The following is a list of the 24 affected agencies:
+The following is a list of the 24 affected agencies, which includes all 15 federal executive departments whose heads are included in the Cabinet of the United States, as well as other large agencies: